acyeh-lab/ST/README.md

     5.	transcript-metadata.csv.gz
   - Output files will be located in proseg_run_XXXXX.err and .log
   - **Takes about 30 min to 1 hr to run**
+### Convert to Baysor for Xenium Import
+  - From dcjones github: It is possible to use proseg segmentation with Xenium Explorer, but requires a little work.
+The xeniumranger tool has a command to import segmentation from Baysor.
+To use this, we must first convert Proseg output to Baysor-compatible formatting.
+  - Run "Proseg_to_Bayor.sh" (see included files).
+  - e.g. ```sbatch Proseg_to_Baysor.sh /fh/fast/hill_g/Albert/Collaboration-Spatial_Seq_Biopsy_Samples/Xenium/Run1_XB9MDD_5_19_25/output-XETG00049__0050413__XE054_50413_3035-4-F-S-A__20250516__213842```
+  - This gives you the following new files in the folder:
+    1.	baysor-cell-polygons.geojson
+    2.	baysor-transcript-metadata.csv
+  - Output files will be located in proseg_to_baysor_XXXXX.err and .log
+  - **Takes about 2 min**